rdnfn/ml-agent-evaluator/README.md

 # ml-agent-evaluator

+> This is an updated fork of [apple/ml-agent-evaluator](https://github.com/rdnfn/ml-agent-evaluator) maintained by original co-creator and first author of [corresponding paper](https://arxiv.org/abs/2507.17015).
+Since I finished my internship and am no longer at Apple, maintaining the code in this fork is easiest.
+Feel free to open an PR to address any issues!

 Software accompanying the research paper, [Can External Validation Tools Improve Annotation Quality for LLM-as-a-Judge?](https://arxiv.org/abs/2507.17015).

 This project explores the use of agent-style capabilities (such as tool-use) to improve LLM-as-a-judge systems.
 The basic setup is illustrated below.